MHCommunity/mhbasics/appendix/weapons-per-powertype/draconic/cswb.md

 ### Weapon Acquisition
 The Storm Wrought Ballista Trap can be purchased from the Trapsmith in Moussu Picchu for 3 Ful'Mina's Tooth and 1 Dragonvine Ballista Trap.
 - Ful'Mina's Teeth can be looted from Ful'Mina, The Mountain Queen.
-Addionally, they can be purchased for Dragon Scales in the Moussu Picchu General Store or picked up from the Marketplace.
+Additionally, they can be purchased for Dragon Scales in the Moussu Picchu General Store or picked up from the Marketplace.
 - The Dragonvine Ballista Trap can be purchased from the Moussu Picchu Trapsmith and will be explained below.

 # Prerequisite #2: Dragonvine Ballista Trap